mizuki-nana/coreVM/README.md

 The garbage collector is tightly coupled with the object heap in terms of their interactions, but not so much in the design.
-Each dynamic object is associated with an instance of "dynamic object manager" that manages the lifespan of its owner in regards to garbage collection, and it's agnostic of the particular implementation of the GC scheme used.
+Each dynamic object is associated with an instance of "dynamic object manager" that manages the lifespan of its owner in regards to garbage collection, and it is agnostic of the particular implementation of the GC scheme used.
 For example, the object manager type for the mark-and-sweep GC scheme tracks whether the object is being "marked", while the one for the reference-count GC scheme keeps tracks of a reference count for